QubitPi/leadership-blogs/src/content/posts/continuous-delivery/index.md

   organization and customer requirements.
 - __Staging__.
 This environment is used to test the software using real data to validate it is ready for use.
 - __Production__.
 Commonly referred to as prod, this is where the software is made available to users.

-### What is Software Release

-A release is __a collection of one or more new or changed services or service components deployed into the live environment as a result of one or more changes__

-In other words, a release makes services and features available to users.
-More often than not, [release management](https://www.bmc.com/blogs/devops-release-management/) is more of a business responsibility than a technical responsibility.
-This is because the decisions on scheduling releases can be tied to business strategy from a revenue or portfolio management perspective.

 GitHub Action
 -------------